-Springtime in New England our markets are bursting with fresh asparagus, which is one of my favorite veggies.
-I love to combine asparagus with leeks then flavor with thyme and lemon.
-I used this combination to make this rich goat cheese quiche.
-A wonderfully easy dish, I used store-bought piecrust, saving time, and cleanup while maintaining the rich fresh favor.
+Springtime in New England means our markets are bursting with fresh asparagus, one of my favorite veggies.
+I love to combine asparagus with leeks and flavor them with thyme and lemon.
+I used this combination to make this rich goat cheese quiche, a wonderfully easy dish.
+I used store-bought piecrust, saving time and cleanup while maintaining the rich, fresh flavor.

 Asparagus Leek and Goat Cheese Quiche